Vinod-Kumar-R/AutomationTesting/README.md

 Step 3 :- update the config.properties file in "<Environmentvarialbe>/properties".

-Run the program from command line

-Step 1:- Goto the folder where source code has been downloaded

-step 2 :- run the command  "mvn compile exec:java"

-To generated the JAVA doc

-Step 1:- Goto the folder where source code has been downloaded

-step 2 :- run the command  "mvn javadoc:javadoc"

-step 3 :- java doc are generated in .../target/apidocs/index.html

 Configuration of Email

 Step 1:- update the key value of "sendemail" to "true" in config.properties to enable mail to trigger.